 Choosing a Furnace Installation Filter

-Whether you are choosing a filter for a brand new installation or replacing an existing one, you will find that there are three main types commonly available.
+Whether you are choosing a filter for a brand-new furnace installation or replacing an existing one, you will find that there are three main types commonly available.

 1. Disposable Pleated Filters – Manufactured from paper and polyester, this type of filter is available in a wide range of sizes and MERV ratings.
-They are quite effective at removing ordinary household allergens and other airborne particles, and are relatively cheap too.
+They are quite effective at removing ordinary household allergens and other airborne particles and are relatively cheap too.
 Depending on the brand and particular model you choose, you can expect to pay anywhere from $2-$40 for a disposable pleated filter.
-With this type of filter, you should plan on replacing them every 3 months and checking them for blockages on a monthly basis.
+With this type of filter, you should plan on replacing them every 3 months and getting them inspected while periodic furnace service and maintenance.

-2. Disposable Fibreglass – This type are even cheaper than disposable quilted furnace installation filters and are, as you would expect, manufactured from fibreglass.
-In common with the pleated variety, they are available in a variety of sizes but because of the fine nature of the fibreglass from which they are made, they are only available in lower MERV ratings.
+2. Disposable Fibreglass – This type is even cheaper than disposable quilted furnace installation filters and is, as you would expect, manufactured from fiberglass.
+In common with the pleated variety, they are available in a variety of sizes but because of the fine nature of the fiberglass from which they are made, they are only available in lower MERV ratings.
 If you are looking for the cheapest type of filter available in Toronto that will still remove the larger airborne particles in your home, they may be worth considering.
 However, you will need to check and replace them more frequently than other types.

 3. Washable Filters – Made with aluminum or plastic frames, washable furnace installation filters are normally designed to be electrostatic too, which means they retain a static electrical charge that attracts and retains small particles in the air.
 The filter material is usually made from a combination of polyester and woven polypropylene, the latter having anti-microbial properties in addition to being electrostatic.
 As you can probably guess, washable filters are the most expensive type available but they are also the most durable, lasting up to 5 years when looked after carefully.
 If you go for this type, plan on removing and cleaning them about once every 3 months.